Tips for searching the NAA

 The basic search will give you the widest range of results, and ensure you do not miss out on something unexpected.
 You may find a photo in a military or immigration record, but not if you are just doing a photo search.
 I begin by putting in the full name, no dates and see how many records come up, from there I narrow my search depending upon the number of results and name.

-Godd luck with your research, and remember to write down the name variations you have searched!
+Good luck with your research and remember to write down the name variations you have searched!

 Comments